Skip to main content

 The organisations listed here should have up-to-date information for their respective events, which may be subject to change.
 Check in the Shammickite magazine and on social media.

-The Hunting of the Earl of Rone> is a historic Combe Martin festival that traditionally takes place during May, over the last four days of the Spring Bank Holiday.
-Recorded in old texts, this folk play was held over Ascensiontide until 1837, and reconstructed from 1970 onwards.
+The Annual Hunting of the Earl of Rone> is a historic Combe Martin festival that traditionally takes place during May, over the last four days of every Spring Bank Holiday.
+Recorded in old texts, this folk play was held over Ascensiontide until 1837 and reconstructed from 1970 onwards.

 Christian Social Events: Our Combe Martin Anglican, Baptist, and Methodist churches host various activities throughout the year, including services, coffee mornings, flower shows, lunches, and community events.